napaster/ansible-role-zabbix_agent/README.md

 - enable: 'true'
 # Restart zabbix-agent service or not.
   restart: 'true'
-# Install zabbix-agent package or not.
+# Install/upgrade zabbix-agent package or not
   install_package: 'true'
+# 'present' (do nothing if package is already installed) or 'latest' (always
+# upgrade to last version)
+  package_state: 'latest'
 # Install or not prepared scripts from Amazon S3 storage.
 This may be useful
 # for uncompatible 'user_parameter' commands with YAML syntax.
   install_s3_scripts: 'true'